lobofoltran/aws-cloud-native-playground/README.md

 All infrastructure is provisioned using **Terraform**, including:

-- VPC, subnets, routing, NAT
+- VPC, subnets, routing, and NAT
 - ECS clusters and services
 - EKS cluster, node groups, and OIDC
 - IAM roles and policies
 - **IRSA (IAM Roles for Service Accounts)**
-- SQS and DLQs
+- SQS queues and DLQs
+- EventBridge rules
 - DynamoDB tables
 - RDS PostgreSQL instances
+- Frontend infrastructure (S3, CloudFront, ACM, Route 53)
 - Observability backends

 There is **no manual configuration** performed outside Terraform.